czrpb/networkanalysis/glossary.md

   - Cities, ports, stores, etc - as part of a transportation, distribution, supply chain
 - Webpages - when part of an informational network; other examples include:
   - Academic papers,

+### Path

+A path is a set of edges that connect 2 nodes.

 ### Tie